dddrrreee/cs140e-win19/lab1-blink/lab.md

   2. Plug the USB-TTY into your USB port.
-  3. Connect  your LED up to another ground pin and a power pin (there are several) to make sure the hardware compents work, and you know how get them to.
+  3. Connect  your LED up to another ground pin and a power pin (there are several) to make sure the hardware components work, and you know how get them to.
   If the LED doesn't go on, reverse its connections.
 	If still doesn't go on, plug someone else's working version into your computer.
 If that doesn't work, ask.